 Touches of Menswear

-When conceptualizing the look and feel of the black and white master bathroom, elements of menswear were a major request.
+When conceptualizing the look and feel of the black and white main bathroom, elements of menswear were a major request.
 To add a tailored, clean and classic look associated with men's fashion, a custom Roman shade was made from black and white linen featuring a houndstooth pattern.

 Many designers believe that every high-end space should have a few playful elements to add personality and whimsy.
 To play up the weathered textures of the chandelier, zinc vanity mirrors and vanity hardware, a pair of iron robe hooks featuring male and female rabbit heads were installed above the soaking tub.